ECisneros20/Telemarketing-robot/README.md

 ## Installation

+Open a new terminal and type the following path:

+    cd ~/catkin_ws/src

-Clone the package into your workspace (in this project ~/catkin_ws/src/telemarket):
+Clone the package into your workspace:

     https://github.com/ECisneros20/Telemarketing-robot.git